CAPTRA: CAtegory-level Pose Tracking for Rigid and Articulated Objects from Point Clouds: Experiment

 \textbf{Tracking Scale} Although the actual scale of the object is constant during tracking, we still track the scale in our framework to deal with inaccurate initial scale.
 Compared to fixing the scale as the noisy initial scale throughout the tracking, our scale tracking scheme decreases the average scale error from 1.09\% to 0.30\% and increases mIoU from 71.70\% to 74.00\% on articulated objects; and improve mIoU from 73.43\% to 76.42\% on rigid objects (excluding camera where both schemes fail).

-\textbf{Leveraging Kinematic Chain Constraints} For articulated objects, our method focuses on per-part tracking without explicitly leveraging joint constraints at test time, though the constraints are implicitly enforced in training losses.
-Prior works leverage these constraints in instance-level tracking \cite{BMVC2015_181,desingh2019factored} and category-level tracking \cite{li2020categorylevel}. \cite{BMVC2015_181} and \cite{desingh2019factored} assume perfect knowledge of joint parameters (axis orientation and pivot point positions) and treat them as a hard constraint.
+\textbf{Leveraging Kinematic Chain Constraints} For articulated objects, our method focuses on per-part tracking without explicitly leveraging joint constraints at test time.
+Prior works leverage these constraints in instance-level tracking \cite{BMVC2015_181,desingh2019factored} and category-level tracking \cite{li2020categorylevel}. \cite{BMVC2015_181} and \cite{desingh2019factored} assume perfect knowledge of joint parameters and treat them as a hard constraint.
 In the category-level setting, however, joint parameters are unknown and difficult to predict due to occlusions, especially for pivot point predictions.
-Empirically, we find even 1cm prediction error in pivot point predictions will make these constraints harmful.
-ANCSH \cite{li2020categorylevel} offers an alternative where energy constructed using only estimated joint axis orientations is incorporated into pose fitting as soft constraints for per-part rotation predictions at the cost of slower speed.
-Note that without leveraging the constraints, our method already significantly outperforms ANCSH \cite{li2020categorylevel} under all settings.
+Empirically, we have tried predicting them and achieved accuracy similar to state-of-the-art \cite{li2020categorylevel}, \textit{e.g.} 1.1cm error for laptop pivot points.
+However, enforcing these inaccurate constraints harmed our performance, leading to an 80\% increase in translation error.
+ANCSH \cite{li2020categorylevel} offers an alternative where only estimated joint axis orientations are used as soft constraints for rotation predictions at the cost of lower speed.
+Note that without leveraging the constraints, our method already significantly outperforms ANCSH \cite{li2020categorylevel}.
 Without sacrificing speed, we examine the usage of ground truth joint axis orientations as hard constraints but only gain little improvement as shown in Table \ref{table:articulated} ({Ours + Rot.
 Proj.}).
-We will leave leveraging kinematic chain constraints to future works.
+We leave this direction to future works.

+\textbf{Limitations and Failure Cases} Most of our failure cases come from large sensor noise in real depth images.
+In extreme cases, \textit{e.g.} on real cameras from NOCS-REAL275 which are either too reflective or too dark, our CoordinateNet fails to produce reasonable segmentation and the whole pipeline collapses (see appendix \ref{sec:per_category_rigid}).
+In milder cases, domain gap resulting from sensor noise also degrades our performance.
+Specific domain adaptation techniques may be needed to deal with this issue, which are beyond the scope of this paper.